-There are two Freq Nudge knobs, one for the odd channels, and one for the even channels.
-A switch selects whether the Freq Nudge knob controls all the odd (even) channels or just channel 1 (6).
 Freq Nudge's default position is at 0%, this means the frequency is not nudged and the notes in the current scale will be unaffected.
 Thus if you wish to keep the channels in tune with the scale as it was programmed, keep the Freq Nudge knobs all the way down.
-As you turn Freq Nudge up, the frequency will bend towards the next note in the scale.
-At 100%, the frequency will be the same as the next spot on the light ring.
-Thus, you can dial in any frequency between two notes on the scale.
-Note: There is a hidden 21st note in each scale, so nudging a channel at note 20 will bend it up towards note 21, not down to note 1.
+As you turn Freq Nudge up, the frequency will bend upwards.
+At 100%, the frequency will be shifted up by a little more than a half-step (about 120 cents, just over a semitone).